 To reduce your possibility of risks, your dentist will first determine if you are a good candidate for the procedure.
 This means examining your gums and ensuring that your jaw is strong and healthy enough to properly support the implant posts.
 Here are some of the characteristics that make a good candidate.

-- Good Oral Hygiene: If you aren’t committed to your dental health, you are more likely to experience issues regarding your dental implants.
+- Good Oral Hygiene: If you aren’t committed to your dental health, you are more likely to experience issues regarding your implants.
 Remember to brush twice, floss, and rinse with mouthwash every day.

 - Healthy Gums: Dental implants rely on healthy gum tissue to be successful.
 If you have gum disease, this needs to be resolved before you can get dental implants.